Skyler

-The unisex given name Skyler or Skylar (/ˈskaɪlər/) is an Anglicized spelling of the surname and given name Schuyler.
+Skyler or Skylar (/ˈskaɪlər/) is a unisex given name, an Anglicized spelling of the surname and given name Schuyler.

-Schuyler was introduced into America as a surname by 17th century Dutch settlers arriving in New York.
+Schuyler was introduced into America as a surname by 17th-century Dutch settlers arriving in New York.
 By the 19th century, in honor of members of New York's Schuyler family such as Philip Schuyler, the surname had entered use as a given name; for example, Schuyler Colfax (1823–1885), the 17th Vice President of the United States.

 The spellings Skyler and Skylar first were popularized in the United States during the 1980s.
 The name is in use for both boys and girls.